Jagiellonian-University/XAI-visualization-/README.md

 ## Argumentative XAI

-1. **The Vehicle Routing Problem**
-*Paolo Toth, Daniele Vigo.* SIAM Monographs on Discrete Mathematics and Applications, 2002. [book](https://epubs.siam.org/doi/book/10.1137/1.9780898718515)
+1. **A Novel Human-Centred Evaluation Approach and an Argument-Based Method for Explainable Artificial Intelligence** *Vilone, Giulia, and Luca Longo* IFIP International Conference on Artificial Intelligence Applications and Innovations, 2002. [book](https://link.springer.com/chapter/10.1007/978-3-031-08333-4_36)